Conditions for passing the course:

 - conscientious attendance, reading of the assigned material, (mental) preparation of answers to all the reading questions, participation in discussions;

 - a 5-7 minute presentation of the answer to at least one reading question during the term.
-If there is time, students will be asked to give more than one presentation.
 The presentation should offer a substantial answer to the reading question, focus on the question (ie should not contain irrelevant material), should be clearly organised and presented, and keep the time.

 - passing the written exam at the end of the term.

 ◦ for 2-year philosophy MA students: the written exam grade is given on the basis of the in-class written examination as part of the Theoretical Philosophy Final Examination at the end of the first year.
 You will draw from a list of previously distributed exam questions.

 ◦ for others taking the course: there will be a written exam organised.
 You will draw from a list of previously distributed exam questions.